 8. Include Visuals

-Videos and informative images, charts, and infographics can increase readers’ time on page and trigger them to share the visual across social media accounts.
-This strategy could potentially increase the reach of your content, and the media, when appropriately optimized, could be used in Google SERPs.
+The use of visual elements can increase readers’ time on page and trigger them to share the graphic on social media.
+This strategy can increase the reach of your content, and the media, when appropriately optimized, could be used in the SERPs.

 9. Include CTAs (Calls-to-Action)

-SEO copywriting has a clear purpose — to drive users further along the customer journey.
-That is where calls-to-action come in handy.
+One primary purpose of copywriting is to drive users further along the customer journey.

 But why would you drive people off your page with internal and external links?

-Pro tip: Ensure the external link opens up in a new window to avoid distractions from your copy.
+Pro tip: Ensure that external links open up in a new window so users don't leave your site.

 Top SEO Copywriting Tools